 Honesty and Integrity Acting in the right way, conforming to the rules.
 Responsibility and Commitment Taking charge, honouring commitments.
-Results and Perseverance Providing solutions to the situations that arise and establishing actions to do so.
-Achieving what you set out to do by overcoming the difficulties that may arise.
-Excellence and Learning Doing things well, improving the activity and providing new solutions.
+Results and Perseverance Results and Perseverance Results and Learning Excellence and Learning Cooperation and Teamwork Taking charge, honouring commitments.
+Providing solutions to the situations that arise are establishing actions to do so.
+Achieving what you so out to do by overcoming the difficulties that may aris Doing things well, improving the activity and providing new solutions.
 Being open to learn and undertake new activities.
-Cooperation and Teamwork Working with others brings greater value.
-Health and Safety of People and the Environment Working in safe environments by rein health and safety of all people
+Cooperation and Teamwork Working with others brings greater value. out to do by overcoming the difficulties tha Doing things well, improving the activity an new solutions.
+Being open to learn and und Cooperation and Teamwork Working with others brings greater value.
+Health and Safety of People and the Environment Working in safe environments by reinforcing the health and safety of all people